 If you plan on buying essential oils in bulk from wholesale suppliers, you have to be thorough with your research.
 Here are a few tips to help you assess an essential oil supplier:

 - Check for certification and references.
-If you go the organic route, check for certification.
-For US suppliers, look for a “USDA certified” label on their website and if it’s in Canada, it’ll be accredited by the CFIA with a “Canada Organic” label.
+If you go the organic route, check for certification specific to your country.
+For US suppliers, look for a “USDA certified” label.

 - Talk to aromatherapy practitioners.
-As the professionals who are most experienced in using therapeutic-grade essential oils, they’re an incredibly helpful resource for any entrepreneur who’s interested in incorporating essential oils into their product.
-Not only can they suggest oils and suppliers, they can even help you come up with the most effective formulation for your bath bombs.
+These professionals can suggest oils, suppliers, and even help you come up with the most effective formulation for your bath bombs.

 📚 Read more: